 What do I know?

 SEO & Marketing are subjects that can only be learned through experience, after monitoring websites & campaigns over long periods of time.
 Nothing is better than first-hand experience, and making a few SEO mistakes along the way is a good thing – if you can learn from them that is!
 So, with experience in building websites since 1998, I can say I have learned the hard way how to improve my SEO.
 Not saying it’s perfect!
 But, as with anything, you need to keep learning & improving.

 In my experience, it is useless to try to second guess what the search engine algorithms are… you just need to be honest & give your visitors what they are looking for.
-If your website doesn’t give them what they are looking for, then that is up to you.
+It takes a little bit of effort & a bit of creative writing to concisely describe your products or services, but the initial effort will definitely pay off.

 Check out the competition

 Firstly, you should search Google using the keywords you are going for & take note of the top 5 results.
 It obviously depends upon your business & your competition whether you have a realistic chance of being in the top 5 results.
-If, for example, you wanted to get into the top 5 for the search term car insurance – good luck!
-You clearly need a massive budget & maybe a team of web developers & SEO technicians to stand any chance.
+If, for example, you wanted to get into the top 5 for the search term car insurance – competing with the big insurance companies – clearly this will be a highly competitive area.

 But if your business is locally based, with a more unique service, you have a very good chance of being highly ranked.
 No special SEO techniques are required in most cases – it is the job of a search engine to rank a website accordingly.
 So, if you follow the basic guidelines & provide concise copy, you should be listed in an appropriate place – depending upon your competition.